Writers Write is your one-stop writing resource. In this post, we give you 10 awesome reasons for writing short stories.

 Top Tip: If you want to learn how to write a short story, sign up for our online course.

 I hope that I have convinced you that short stories are valuable.
 It would be awesome if you would like to join me for this yearly writing challenge.

 How it will work:

-- On the second last Wednesday of every month I’ll post the next prompt and my short story.
-Join our Facebook group.
+- On one Wednesday of every month I’ll post the next prompt and my short story.
 That gives you roughly four weeks to write your story.
+Find out how it works.
 Read our Submission Guidelines.

 - The word counts will vary every month, but more about that next week.